 The problem is that whenever I try to talk about these issues, I keep coming back to language – or rather, getting bogged down in it.
 Yes, discussing the social model raises important issues around person-first language (and indeed the importance of respecting self-identification on that front).
-And we can draw a lot of parallels between building ramps and automatic doors to benefit everyone and building access into technology.
+And we can draw a lot of parallels between building automatic doors to benefit everyone and building access into technology.
 But that’s where I’ve tended to leave the discussion.
 Maybe it’s because these issues are less directly relevant to me, to my personal lived experience.
-Maybe it’s because they almost seem too obvious to explore at length.
-But either way, I’ve come to realise that the translation between contexts isn’t always clear in the way that I assume it is.
+Maybe it’s because they almost seem too obvious to explore at length, but I’ve come to realise that the translation between contexts isn’t always clear in the way that I assume it is.

 My approach to this was partly inspired by something Ann-Louise Davidson (founder of the maker lab at Milieux) said in a recent conversation: that in her line of work, so much dialog across practices is really about translation.
 I realised that I was missing a more direct way of placing some of these ideas in context, in the language of music-making and instrument development as well as broader access.
 And that’s when something clicked.

 So after some thought, here’s the missing slide, comparing the medical and social models in context.
 This is by no means exhaustive, and there’s a undoubtedly a bias towards instrumental/performance situations and a hearing, white, cisgender male person’s perspective.
 So it’s just a start, and requires much further discussion, but I think at least this illustrates some of the current issues in the context of music technology and what we might describe as adapted or accessible instruments.

 A rough version of this slide, which I created for a music teacher training session at Trinity Laban, can be found at this link.